Looking for things to do in Bray? You’ll find plenty below!

 4. The Bray to Greystones Cliff Walk

-Hugging the coastline around Bray Head, the Bray to Greystones Cliff Walk is a leisurely 7km stroll with some wonderful coastal views along the way.
+Hugging the coastline around Bray Head, the Bray to Greystones Cliff Walk was a leisurely 7km stroll until a section of the end of the trail was closed.

-Running between the towns of Bray and Greystones (obviously), the route actually follows a train line around before it disappears into a tunnel.
+Running between the towns of Bray and Greystones, the route actually follows a train line around before it disappears into a tunnel.

 The rugged coastline is picturesque and the trek isn’t too long for inexperienced walkers.
 Top it off with a pint or an ice cream when you reach Greystones (because why not?!).